Daniel 9: 24-27

 sacrifice and grain offering.

-in the "holy place" (ie, the sanctuary) which would obviously
+will be set up in the "holy place" (ie, the sanctuary) which would obviously

 put an end to the sacrifices.